Autoparallel/site/content/longform/holy_trinity/algebra_as_computation.md

 The difference is, at most, one of the types can be occupied in the enumeration type.

 ### implementation
-For instance, in Rust, you maybe have something like:
+For instance, in Rust, you have something like:
 ```rust
 pub enum UniqueDirectSum<const M: usize, const N: usize, F> {
     V(V<M, F>),